balajivelu147/eContainer/github-actions.md

-# eShopOnContainers - GitHub Actions
+# MPGC - GitHub Actions

 To configure the github actions it is necessary to add the following secrets to the github repository: